 Thea Bowman Leadership Academy (TBLA) is a tuition-free public school located in Gary, Indiana.
-Our academies focus on providing an outstanding educational experience for grades K-12 on two beautiful campuses.
+Our academies focus on providing an outstanding educational experience for grades K-12 on one beautiful campus.
 Thea Bowman was established by the Drexel Foundation for Educational Excellence in 2003, K-6.
 In 2004, 7th grade was added.
 Each year the next grade level was added until we reached the 12th grade.
-In 2007, the junior and high school campus was built.
+In 2007, the junior/ high school campus was built.
 In 2020, we integrated the elementary campus into the junior/ high school campus and converted to a K-12 model.

 Our Middle/High School

 - Brother Mentor Teacher Mock Trial & Mentoring Program

 - High-Quality Athletic Program including Basketball, Football, Volleyball, Track & Field, Baseball